jtauber/greek-texts/reference_schemes.md

 ## MorphGNT

 * Separate books are in separate files.
+* Filenames are prefixed with a two-digit number (based on the SBLGNT source) and so are sortable.
 * Each token (with punctuation included on the word token) is on its own line with addition token properties in different whitespace-delimited columns.
 * The first column is a six-digit BBCCVV (e.g. 040316; so the reference does include the book).
 * The CCVV part of the reference follows the standard chapter-verse scheme in the SBLGNT text.
+* References are sortable although the files are not because there's no token-specific part of the reference

+Of course, there *could* be a token-specific part of the reference.

 ## Vocabulary-Tools GNT